Carl Malmsten "Samspel" Armchairs for O. H. Sjögren, Sweden 1950s

 Condition:

 In good vintage condition.
 Wear consistent with age and use.
-The upholstery is in vintage condition.
+These chairs come with their original upholstery or have been reupholstered by a previous owner.
 Each of our items can be re-upholstered by our in-house atelier in a fabric of choice.
 Please reach out for more information.

 Dimensions: